 A study conducted over a three-year period by the Thomas Schmidheiny Centre for Family Enterprise at the Indian School of Business (ISB) revealed that more than 50 percent of firms were non-compliant with the Corporate Social Responsibility (CSR) law, spending less than the mandated amount.
-However, a greater proportion of family firms met their CSR obligations as compared to non-family firms.
+However, a greater proportion of family firms met their CSR obligations compared to non-family firms.

 Family Businesses vs Non-Family Businesses